 The cost of living in Germany is fairly reasonable compared to other countries in western Europe, although it is more expensive than its eastern European neighbours and many other parts of the world.

-Germany’s standard of living, public transport, healthcare and education systems are excellent and shopping bills in major German cities are often significantly less than other major European cities including Paris, London, Rome, Brussels and Zurich.
+Germany’s standard of living, public transport, healthcare and education systems are excellent and shopping bills in major German cities are often significantly less than other major European cities, resulting in the cost of living in Germany being lower than major European cities such as Paris, London, Rome, Brussels and Zurich.
 In terms of quality of life and well-being, Germany ranks above average in the OECD Better Life Index.

 The cost of living in Germany naturally depends on your lifestyle and the city, or area of a city, in which you live.
 This guide provides an overview of the costs of living in Germany, including average costs for housing, groceries, education, health insurance, public transport and more.

-This guide to Germany’s cost of living includes:
+This guide to the cost of living in Germany includes:

 - General cost of living in Germany